orkunispir/nexmon_csi/README.md

 Your installation will happen in this tmux session.
 The right bottom corner will show the step running.
 Use `ctrl-b d` to detach, and `tmux attach-session -t nexmon` to re-attach.

+# Known issues

+A kernel upgrade may have caused instability in some installs.
+Try using the 4.19.97 branch if you're facing issues.

 # Extract from our License